From the 2020-21 financial year, related corporations that own land can be jointly assessed for land tax as if the land was owned by one corporation.

 If the trustee of the trust notifies of the beneficial interest/unitholdings, the trustee may be assessed at general land tax rates, rather than trust land tax rates.
 The corporation which is a beneficiary/unitholder will be considered the owner of the trust land.

-For further information on nomination of beneficiaries/unitholders and ownership, please refer to the Guide to Legislation: Land Tax changes for Joint Owners, Land Held on Trust & Related Corporations.
+For further information on nomination of beneficiaries/unitholders and ownership, please refer to the Guide to Legislation: Land Tax - Related Corporations and the Guide to Legislation: Land Tax - Land Held on Trust.

 As the corporations are related, the land owned by the 2 related corporations are jointly assessed for land tax as if it were owned by a single corporation.
 This will include the land held on trust.